Casa de los Azulejos: Countess families and Tile facade

 It is known that the original construction was built in the 16th century, and that it is actually made up of the union of two stately mansions, of which the one that was originally located on the south side was the one that belonged, together with the so-called Plazuela de Guardiola to a man named Damián Martínez.
 These properties, although separated by an alley, were then located in front of the already busy and commercial Calle de Plateros, exactly in front of the Convent of San Francisco el Grande in Mexico City.
 From the history of this property, being the owner Don Damián and seeing himself in financial difficulties, they find it necessary to sell this and the adjoining square to another gentleman named Diego Suárez de Peredo in the year 1596.
 This gentleman, upon becoming a widower, He retired from the religious order of the Franciscans, who by then already had a convent located in the city of Zacatecas, where he decided to retire and spend the rest of his life, thus leaving the property in the hands of his daughter, who married with the second Count of the Valley of Orizaba named Luis de Vivero.

 Don Luis was the son of the First Count of the Valley of Orizaba, Don Rodrigo de Vivero y Aberrucia, an outstanding character in the viceroyalty for his talent and education, reaching important positions in the government of New Spain, among which the Governor of Nueva Vizcaya and that of Governor and Captain General of the Philippine Islands stands out.
 Don Rodrigo inherited one of his properties that was attached to the house to his son (which was the North house), so Don Luis was the first of the family to inhabit the houses, which he ordered to unite and had them repaired.

-The current appearance of the palace is not due to Don Luis, it is due to one of his descendants, Doña Graciana Suárez de Peredo the Fifth Countess of the Valley of Orizaba.
+The current appearance of the palace is not due to Don Luis, it is due to one of his descendants, Doña Graciana Suárez de Peredo the Seventh Countess of the Valley of Orizaba.
 She lived in the city of Puebla from her marriage until the death of her husband, in the year 1708.
 She then returned to the capital of the Viceroyalty of New Spain and made use of the property.
 In 1737, the Countess ordered a repair of several buildings which she owned.
 She requested the stonework and facade of the palace be completely covered with azulejos from Puebla.
 Diego Durán Berruecos worked on the arches, columns, skirting boards, doors, window cornices, as well as the balustrades.